nodeshift/nodejs-reference-architecture/auth.md

 * A pure Backend API that never deals with a fronted should never be concern of redirecting or dealing with end users, they would required an access/api token or assume the proxy/gateway in front is already handling this and not require token at all. https://github.com/ibm-cloud-security/appid-video-tutorials/blob/master/02b-simple-node-backend-app/app.js

 * The browser/client should never have access to access token.

 * The Authorization Server will interact with the user and once is authenticated it will return to the browser with a grant code, which in turn can be used by the Web App request an access token.
 With this access token the WebApp can access a Backend API for a resource.

 * Use the refresh token when ever possible, this avoids re-authentication.

+* Do not use OAUTH2 implicit grant, is preferred to use Authorization code workflow.

+* Use OIDC ID token for authentication, they are represented as JSON Web Token (JWT) and it contains the requested claims.

+* When using Istio:
   * Istio Adatper for AppID can handle the authentication and authorization of the client, this leaves the nodejs service without the responsabilities to handling authentication or authorization. https://github.com/ibm-cloud-security/app-identity-and-access-adapter

   * Using Istio you can handle authorization based on roles for the nodejs service, for example all authenticated users can read data via http method GET, but only users with `role=admin` are allow to write data via http method POST.

-* Do not use OAUTH2 implicit grant, is preferred to use Authorization code workflow.

-* Use OIDC ID token for authentication, they are represented as JSON Web Token (JWT) and it contains the requested claims.

 ## Learning Resources